Khopra Danda Trek: A 13-Day Ultimate Itinerary

 Looking for a serene Himalayan trekking adventure with a distance from the crowded trails of Everest and Annapurna Base Camp?
 The Khopra Danda Trek offers the perfect blend of off-the-beaten-track exploration, cultural immersion, and breathtaking mountain vistas, without the tourist throngs.

-Located far into Nepal's Annapurna district, this 13-day trek takes you along Magar and Gurung villages, blooming rhododendron forests, and ridge walks with panoramic views of Annapurna South, Dhaulagiri, and Machhapuchhre (Fishtail).
+Located far into Nepal's Annapurna Region, this 13-day trek takes you along Magar and Gurung villages, blooming rhododendron forests, and ridge walks with panoramic views of Annapurna South, Dhaulagiri, and Machhapuchhre (Fishtail).
 The trekking high point?
 A sacred side trip to sacred Khayer Lake (4,660 m), a spiritual retreat nestled under giant Himalayan peaks.

 Best for moderately experienced trekkers, the Khopra Ridge Trek is a mix of nature, cultural experience, and peaceful trails that make it one of Nepal's best-kept trekking secrets.